MapVerse-net/netherscript-docs/docs/general/usage.md

 # Using the Compiler

 You can use `compile.py` to automatically recompile the provided `.ntscript` file when it is saved with changes.
+The compiler will use the name of the input file as the title and namespace for the datapack.

 ## Windows